United Methodist Church Announces Proposal to Split Over Gay Marriage

 The new traditionalist denomination, once separate, would open the door for the existing United Methodist Church to repeal the church's ban on same-sex marriages and LGBTQ clergy.

-"If this actually passes, it will be a great relief," says Rev. Tom Berlin, a pastor at the Floris United Methodist Church in Herndon, Va., who signed the protocol and described himself as representing groups who hold a centrist view in the ideological conflict.
+"If this actually passes, it will be a great relief," says the Rev. Tom Berlin, a pastor at the Floris United Methodist Church in Herndon, Va., who signed the protocol and described himself as representing groups who hold a centrist view in the ideological conflict.

 "What this proposal allows us to do is be a more inclusive United Methodist Church," Berlin says.
 "It also allows us to put a controversy to rest.
 The controversy itself has been a stumbling block toward our larger mission."

-The nine-page plan, dated on Dec.
-17, 2019, was mediated by Kenneth Feinberg, a well-known lawyer who oversaw the September 11th Victim Compensation Fund and other high profile compensation programs.
-And it largely focused on the distribution of financial assets.
+The nine-page plan, dated Dec.
+17, 2019, was mediated by Kenneth Feinberg, a well-known lawyer who oversaw the September 11th Victim Compensation Fund and other high-profile compensation programs.
+The plan largely focused on the distribution of financial assets.

 Under the plan, the church's General Council on Finance and Administration would provide $25 million to the new traditionalist denomination over a period of four years.
 An additional $2 million is allotted in the plan for any other new denominations that might be created.
 Pension plans for current clergy and lay employees would also remain in place.